-My next book Learning to S.M.I.L.E.
-Again, is now available to purchase by clicking here!
-This book explains the thoughts that keep me happy, and also includes original song lyrics that have helped me stay positive too.
+Learning to S.M.I.L.E.
+Again: 5 Simple Steps Toward Joy explains my journey into and out of suicidal depression, the S.M.I.L.E. acronym that kept me happy, and the stories behind my original songs that have helped me stay positive too.
 Below is the book description, along with some reviews submitted through Amazon.
-Enjoy!
+It can be purchased here.

 “I stood outside my children’s bedroom door, listening to them playing, making sure they were okay, and envying their freedom from fear.
 I whispered a prayer for them through the door, and one last, ‘I love you.’
 Then I tiptoed to my bedroom and got a pen, a pad of paper, and a belt.”
 Being upbeat had always come naturally to Eva.
 A top student, she enjoyed a carefree childhood, was voted High School President and Homecoming Queen, and had her choice of college scholarships.
 After a romantic courtship and marriage, and graduating college as a double major, she thought it would finally be time to slow down and enjoy her life’s purpose—being a mom.
 But Eva had no idea that for her, motherhood would be like opening Pandora’s box.
 Plagued with extreme anxiety and depression, and without the financial ability to regularly rely on counseling or medication, Eva struggled just to survive.
 The smallest tasks seemed to emotionally smother her.
 Panic attacks came out of nowhere.
 Holding fast to her faith and her family, Eva prayed for relief.
 Her answers came through inspired song-writing and in tender moments with her children and husband over the course of a decade.
 These powerful experiences are now shared in this publication—part raw, honest memoir and part self-help book.
 Through simple changes in her thought patterns and her uplifting original music, Eva found ways to lift her burdened spirit and save her life.
 Today she explains these methods, song lyrics, and her new, vibrant way of living, in hopes that she can help others learn what she did—how to S.M.I.L.E. again.
 “Joy is found in how we think and view the world.
 I hope this book shows you that right now, today, even with whatever you’re going through, you can have greater joy.” -Eva Barnett